Advanced-Computer-Lab-2022/KIMOS/README.md

 4. As a Guest you can :

-    - Sign up for an account as an Individual Trainee using a username, email, password, first name, last name.
+    - Sign up for an account as an Individual Trainee using a username, email, password, first name, and last name.
-    - Select your country so that prices can be shown in you currency.
+    - Select your country so that prices can be shown in your currency.
-    - Filter the courses based on a subject and/or rating or search for a course based on course title or subject or Instructor.
+    - Filter the courses based on a subject and/or rating or search for a course based on the course title, subject, or Instructor.
     - View :
         - all the titles of the courses available including the total hours of the course and course rating.
         - a preview video of the course and the course outline before registering for it.
         - the most viewed/ most popular courses.
         - the price of each course and filter the courses based on price.
         - and accept the website/ company refund/ payment policy while signing up
-    - Choose a course from the results and view its details including course subtitles, excercises , total hours of each subtitle, total hours of the course and price according to the country selected.
+    - Choose a course from the results and view its details including course subtitles, exercises, total hours of each subtitle, total hours of the course, and price according to the country selected.

 5. As an Admin you can :

     - Add another Administrator with a set username and password.
-    - Add Instructors or Corporate Trainee and create their usernames and passwords.
+    - Add Instructors or Corporate Trainees and create their usernames and passwords.
-    - View reported problems, see if they are already seen or not and mark them as "resolved" or "pending".
+    - View reported problems, see if they are already seen or not, and mark them as "resolved" or "pending".
     - Refund an amount to a trainee to their wallet.
     - View course requests from Corporate Trainees and grant them access to specific courses if possible.
-    - Set a promotion for specific courses, several courses or all courses.
+    - Set a promotion for specific courses, several courses, or all courses.

 # Code Examples
 ### Make a course public